mehraankush/mehraankush/README.md

 - ⚡ Fun fact **I think i can code**

 ### My work experience
-- 🟢 Working as a Software Development Intern at [TargetTech](https://targettechnology.in/)
+- 🟢 Working as a Software Developmer Intern at [TargetTech](https://targettechnology.in/)
 - 🔴 Worked as a Frontend Devloper Intern at [RollingNotes](https://rollingnotes.in/)
 - 🔴 Worked as a Freelance Developer  at [CreatorCoreAI]()